-1. The \\\\\\\is the only court mentioned in the Constitution.

-2. Federal judges are chosen by the \\\\\\, and they must be approved by the \\\\\\.
-Their term of office is for \\\\\.

-3. The amount of courts and judges on each court, including the Supreme Court, is set by

-4. The Supreme Court's main power is \\\\\\.
-This is the court's power to review local, state and Federal laws and actions and to decide if they violate the U. S. Constitution.

-5. A law or other government actions may be declared \\\\\\if it violates the U.S. Constitution.

-6. The power to declare federal laws or governmental actions "null and void" is an \\\\\ power.

-7. The \\\\\\ and \\\\\ were first two political parties formed to attain political goals, such as, electing officials and influencing the public.

-8. To which political group did John Adams belong?

-9. \\\\\ favored strong state governments and less central control of economic affairs.

-10. Why was Marbury suing Madison?

-11. In deciding the Judiciary Act of 1789, unconstitutional, what power of the Supreme Court did this decision reinforce?
+1. The Constitution. is the only court mentioned in the 2.
+Federal judges are chosen by the oe approved by the , and they must Their term of office is for 3.
+The amount of courts and judges on Court, is set by each court, including the Supreme This is the Federal laws and actions and to decide if 5.
+A law or other government actions m violates the U.S. Constitution. ay be declaredif it 6.
+The power to declare federal laws or an power. governmental actions "null and void" is 7.
+The and political parties formed to attain political nfluencing the public.
+8. To which political group did John A dams belong?
+9 facentral control of economic affairs. vored strong state governments and less 10.
+Why was Marbury suing Madison?
+I1.
+In deciding the Judiciary Act of 1789, unconstitutional, what power of the Supreme Court did this decision reinforce?